kbolbotowski/kbolbotowski.github.io/_pages/about.md

 \int \varphi \,d\mu \leq \int \varphi \, d\nu \qquad\text{for all convex } \varphi:\mathbb{R}^d \to \mathbb{R}.
 $$

-Convex order implies match of the barycentres.
-Moreover, the dominating measure has a non-smaller variance (covariance matrix, more generally).
+Convex order implies a match of the barycentres.
+Moreover, the dominating measure has a non-smaller variance (covariance matrix, more accurately).
+It is a stronger condition altogether, and <a href="https://staff.fnwi.uva.nl/a.khedher/winterschool/20slidesPages.pdf" target="_blank" rel="noopener noreferrer">Strassen’s theorem</a> gives a its complete characterization in terms of martingale couplings.

 The convex order is fragile from the computational perspective -- it is easily lost e.g. upon sampling.
 At the same time,